Continuous Fermentation & Fed-Batch Fermentation

 During continuous fermentation, the addition of substrates and harvest of final products occur continuously and simultaneously.
 This process utilizes cell immobilization technology, which makes it possible for the recovery and continuous utilization of cells.
 Continuous fermentation increases the risk of contamination of the entire system, and the concentration of final products obtained, which is usually low, can enhance downstream processing costs.
 The continuous fermentation process usually requires more complex equipment and process flow design.
 When these process difficulties are overcome, continuous fermentation can be applied to a broader range of industrial biotechnology products and have significant economic advantages.

 Fed-batch fermentation is a semi-continuous process, supplying nutrients during cell culture to keep them from becoming limiting.
 Although the fed-batch fermentation process may increase processing time and may lead to inhibition of target products through the accumulation of toxic by-products, with a more thorough understanding and advanced accomplishment of fed-batch fermentation, it is widely used in the biotechnology industry.
-Fed-batch fermentation is extensively used for the production of recombinant proteins and antibiotics due to the advantage of being able to achieve higher product yields overall by feeding during the culture process.
+Fed-batch fermentation is extensively used for the production of and antibiotics due to the advantage of being able to achieve higher product yields overall by feeding during the culture process.

 Advantages of Continuous Fermentation